zackharley/sql_assignment/README.md

 |  30 | Newbenefits     |                   2 | 12.500000           |

-**For all employees with at least one dependent, list their SSN, name (first and last), salary and the name of the department for which they work.**
+**7. For all employees with at least one dependent, list their SSN, name (first and last), salary and the name of the department for which they work.**

 The query is